The CIA Lands in Havana: The Cuban Regime Reveals Secret Meeting with John Ratcliffe

 The prefix SAM stands for "Special Air Mission," a designation reserved for high-level flights of the U.S. government.

-Ratcliffe has a background of high-level missions in the region: in January 2026, he traveled to Caracas to meet with Venezuelan officials as part of the negotiations that led to the capture of Nicolás Maduro, making his visit to Havana a signal of the strategic importance that Washington assigns to this process.
+Ratcliffe has a history of high-level missions in the region: in January 2026, he traveled to Caracas to meet with Venezuelan officials as part of the negotiations that led to the capture of Nicolás Maduro, making his visit to Havana a signal of the strategic importance that Washington assigns to this process.

 Filed under: